ilee0122/APCS-Final-Project/README.md

 - Powerups: Decided to stay true to the original BattleShip.
 - Remember Layouts: Having the same layout would make the game boring.
 - Scrambling ships after each turn: Makes the game too confusing.

+## Acknowledgments
+Thank you Mr. K and the Internet for making this all possible!